Academy

 This is our motivation to dedicate the work at BVA to arias from the 18th century and from the early baroque period, to the so-called main repertoire and lesser known pieces in German, Italian and French.
 We wish to offer insight in special aspects and general principles of baroque performance practice and how to use that knowledge practically.
 And maybe we can also kindle our participants’ curiosity to dive into the wonderful world of unpublished repertoire.

-The 2nd Barock Vokal Akademie from July30th until August 20th 2023 features the following three topics:
+The 3rd Barock Vokal Akademie features the following three topics:

-We offer individual vocal coaching, lessons in vocal embellishment including cadenzas, recitative, round tables, performance training, auditions before agencies and concert organizators.
+We offer individual vocal coaching, lessons in vocal embellishment including cadenzas, recitative, round tables, performance training, baroque dance, auditions before agencies and concert organizators.

 And last but not least the participants can enjoy interesting lectures from our musicological colleagues.